FIFA's record finances reignites World Cup pay parity debate

 LONDON — When world soccer executives receive FIFA's annual report this year, they will see that $753,000 is funding a women's league in Colombia, $588,197 is helping female players in New Zealand and girls in Botswana are benefiting from $341,600.

-That's merely a snapshot of the $270.3 million that the body that governs world soccer has invested in projects worldwide between 2016 and 2018.
+That's merely a snapshot of the $270.3 million that soccer's world governing body has invested in projects between 2016 and 2018.

 Four years since police raided the hotel and offices of soccer officials and FIFA's Zurich headquarters in 2015 in a scandal that threatened the organization's existence, FIFA is awash with cash.
 People with knowledge of FIFA's finances told The Associated Press that in the four-year period covering the 2018 World Cup, FIFA's reserves soared to $2.74 billion and revenue rose to $6.4 billion.
 The people spoke on condition of anonymity because the financial results remain confidential.

-Now, the organization is eager to show that handouts no longer line the pockets of its top managers.
+Now, FIFA is eager to show that handouts no longer line the pockets of soccer officials.
 Rather, the money is being used to build stadiums, train coaches and provide more playing opportunities.
 But while the annual report underscores FIFA's financial vitality, it also highlights the glaring disparity between men and women's soccer.

-Last summer's World Cup is a good example: France banked $38 million from FIFA for winning the championship, but the women's champion this July will earn just $4 million.
+Last summer's World Cup is a good example: France banked $38 million from FIFA for winning the championship, but the women's champions this July will earn just $4 million.

 U.S. coach Jill Ellis, who is leading her team's title defense in France, said she is disappointed with the financial rewards.